fluxcd/flux/site/get-started-developing.md

 1. Clone `git@github.com:<YOUR-GITHUB-USERNAME>/flux.git` replacing `<YOUR-GITHUB-USERNAME>` with your GitHub username.

-    In the same terminal you ran `eval $(minikube docker-env)`, run `dep ensure` followed by `make` from the root directory of the flux repo.
+    In the same terminal you ran `eval $(minikube docker-env)`, run `dep ensure` followed by `make` from the root directory of the Flux repo.
 You'll see docker's usual output as it builds the image layers.
 Once it's done, you should see something like this in the middle of the output:
     ```
     Successfully built 606610e0f4ef
     Successfully tagged quay.io/weaveworks/flux:latest